icon-community/integrate-xcall/README.md

 We use GitHub Issues for tracking requests and bugs, and Github Discussions for general questions and discussion.

-The <!-- REPO --> project strives to abide by generally accepted best practices in open-source software development.
+The `integrate-xcall` project strives to abide by generally accepted best practices in open-source software development.

 ## License